 Case Study: Patagonia

-- Has a ‘Drive-Less’ program that gives a monetary incentive to employees to not drive alone to work
+- The ‘Drive-Less’ program which gives a monetary incentive to employees who carpool

-- Use raw materials that cause less environmental harm
+- The use of raw materials that cause less environmental harm

-- Donates 1% of its sales to grassroots environmental groups around the world
+- 1% of all sales are donated to grassroots environmental groups, globally

 - ‘Worn Wear Program’ which encourages the repair, share and recycling of their products.